apache/trafficserver/doc/developer-guide/api/functions/TSIOBufferReader.en.rst

    This also effectively consumes (see :func:`TSIOBufferReaderConsume`) all data for :arg:`reader`.

 :func:`TSIOBufferReaderConsume` consume data from :arg:`reader`.
-   This advances the position of :arg:`reader` in its IO buffer by the the smaller of :arg:`nbytes` and the maximum available in the buffer.
+   This advances the position of :arg:`reader` in its IO buffer by the smaller of :arg:`nbytes` and the maximum available in the buffer.
 This is required to release the buffer memory - when data has been consumed by all readers, it is discarded.